 Unless clearly stated in the legislation, the maximum height restrictions for fencing will always include any accessory, therefore we should take every single one of them into account in order to properly calculate the total height of a fence.

 Just as with many other construction activities, building a fence is regulated locally.
-There is currently no set statewide or national standard for allowed residential fence height, therefore it will surely vary from one location to the next, sometimes it may vary even within the same city.
+There is currently no set statewide or national standard for allowed residential fence height, therefore it will vary from one location to the next, sometimes it may vary even within the same city.

 The City and County planning departments are the authorities who enforce these code restrictions and the ones who issue the corresponding permits when needed.

-Many cities in the Bay Area will allow a 6 ft high fence to be erected within the sides and back of a residential property without the need of a permit, other locations will allow up to 7 ft or even 8 ft specifically for the rear fence.
+Many cities will allow a 6 ft high fence to be erected within the sides and back of a residential property without the need of a permit, other locations will allow up to 7 ft or even 8 ft specifically for the rear fence.
 For the front yard, the maximum height allowed is generally much less, typically between 3-4 ft.
 But some other places will always require either a building or zoning permit regardless of the fence height so it's always important to check with your local planning departments first.

 There are also special regulations for corner lots where a visibility triangle needs to be taken into consideration, to allow transiting vehicles and pedestrians to notice any incoming subject around the corner.
 In the case of pools for safety reasons not only is the maximum height regulated but also the minimum.

-In some cases regulations also take into consideration the transparency of the fence, allowing to go an extra foot higher if the fence is partially or completely open in order to ensure additional visibility.
+In some cases regulations also take into consideration the transparency of the fence, allowing it to go an extra foot higher if the fence is partially or completely open in order to ensure additional visibility.

 In the lumber industry, there is a slight mismatch between the nominal dimensions and the actual measurements for wooden boards.